SQUEK011/Group1_IDea/README.md

 # General Use of Program
 > ensure that the server is online (Direct message for turning on server)

-0. Build the Unity file if not done so.
+0. Download the client folder
-1. Open the IdeaEditor.exe file
+1. Open the IDea.exe file
 2. Sign up for an account to access the platform
 3. Login with the credentials created
 4. Select a template or a project last worked on